 - 1 T. lemon zest

-- Add wet ingredients to dry ingredients until just combined.
+- Add in melted butter, oil, buttermilk mixture, egg, and lemon zest to dry ingredients and mix until just combined.

-- Using a scoop, place batter 3/4 full into liners.
-Brush tops with cream and sprinkle with course sanding sugar.
+- Scoop batter 3/4 full into muffin liners.
+Brush tops with heavy cream and sprinkle with course sanding sugar.

 - Bake at 375 degrees for 23 minutes.